Lighthaven · Berkeley, CA

 Seven players represent the great secular powers of Europe: three kings, three queens, and one Roman mob.
 You cannot vote, but you can threaten, promise, and scheme from the outside, influencing the conclave through whatever channels you can establish.

-Character assignments are made by the organizers after the warm-up sessions, based on each player's demonstrated style and interests.
+Character assignments are made by the organizers before the event begins, based on each player's stated preferences and interests.

 A crash course in negotiation.
 Then one of history's greatest negotiations.